Remote Monitoring of Two-State Markov Sources via Random Access Channels: an Information Freshness vs. State Estimation Entropy Perspective: System Model and Preliminaries

 \subsection{Notation}

-We use capital letters for \acp{r.v.}, and lower case letters for their realizations.
-The probability of an event $\{X=x\}$ is denoted as $\prob{X=x}$, and the probability distribution function of the \ac{r.v.} $X$ as $P(x)=\prob{X=x}$.
-For finite state Markov chains, we denote the one-step transition probability from state $i$ to state $j$ as $q_{ij}$, and the stationary probability of state $i$ as $\pi_i$.
+We use capital letters for \acp{r.v.}, and lowercase letters for their realizations.
+The probability of an event $\{X=x\}$ is denoted as $\prob{X=x}$, and the probability \revOne{mass} function of the \ac{r.v.} $X$ as $P(x)=\prob{X=x}$.
+For discrete-time, finite-state Markov chains, we denote the one-step transition probability from state $i$ to state $j$ as $q_{ij}$, and the stationary probability of state $i$ as $\pi_i$.